-The historical resource estimate described above is not compliant with NI 43-101 standards, is conceptual in nature, and has not been verified as a current mineral resources.
+The historical resource estimate described above is not compliant with NI 43-101 standards, is conceptual in nature, and has not been verified as a current mineral resource.
 None of the key assumptions, parameters, and methods used to prepare this historical resource estimate were reported, and no resource categories were used.
-The author of the Kay Mine Technical Report has not done sufficient work to classify it as current mineral resources, reports it for reference only, and does not infer or assert that it was performed under current NI 43-101 guidelines nor that it is reliable or accurate.
+A Qualified Person has not done sufficient work to classify it as a current mineral resource.

 Arizona Metals does not represent that this historical resource estimate is a current mineral resource and does not rely on it as a current mineral resources.